 3 Quick Spaghetti Pie Notes Before You Get Cooking…

-- You’ll definitely want to use whole grain spaghetti too.
-If you are not gluten free I suggest Delallo brand organic spaghetti.
-For gluten-free I suggest Ancient Harvest Quinoa Spaghetti.
+QUICK TIP #2: You’ll definitely want to use whole grain spaghetti too.
+If you are not gluten free I suggest whole grain, brown rice Jovial pasta.

-- You also need a good marinara sauce.
-If you have the time and inclination, you can always make your own (click HERE for a good basic marinara sauce recipe), but I usually just use Rao’s Marinara, which is seriously good stuff.
+QUICK TIP #3: You also need a good marinara sauce.
+If you have the time and inclination, you can always make your own (click here for our Cherry Tomato pasta sauce recipe), but I usually just use Rao’s Marinara, which is seriously good stuff.

 - 1 tablespoon extra virgin olive oil

-- 10 ounces frozen chopped spinach (thawed and patted very, very dry with kitchen towels)
+- 10 ounces fresh spinach or frozen chopped spinach, thawed and patted dry

 - 1/2 cup finely chopped fresh basil